Makeful: As BiteTV

 Original version of the 2010 logo, used from 2005 to 2006.

 BiteTV logo used from 2006 to 2008.

 In December 2001, Glassbox Television was given approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a Category 2 digital specialty channel tentatively called Short TV, a channel described as "devoted entirely to short form films shot on film, video or created with computer animation.
 Short TV will showcase Canadian and international cutting edge short form films, from 1 to 40 minutes in length."
 The channel was originally going to launch in April 2005, but instead launched on March 15, 2005, as BiteTV.
 The channel used the slogan "TV with bite".
 At launch, Glassbox Television held 100% of the channel.

 In May 2006, BiteTV won the Pixel award from the 2006 Canadian New Media Award in the category of Excellence in Cross-Platform.
 In April 2007, BiteTV won an International Emmy in the category of "Interactive Channel".

-On October 1, 2009, an HD feed of Bite was launched.
-During this time, it was in free preview.
 In June 2010, the CRTC gave Glassbox Television approval for an amendment to its nature of service, allowing it to de-emphasize its focus on short-form programming; with the amendment, BiteTV's programming would instead of consisting entirely of short-form programming, must "predominantly" feature such programming.
 The CRTC also granted BiteTV the ability to add sitcoms and feature films, among other programs.

 BiteTV logo used from 2008 to 2010, before it was owned by Astral Media.

 BiteTV logo used from 2010 to 2013.

 In response to the CRTC decision, on October 22, 2010, BiteTV underwent a format and logo change, focusing entirely on comedy programming, incorporating sitcoms and feature films to its schedule, including additional sketch comedy and stand-up programs.

 On February 13, 2013, another brand refresh for Bite was unveiled, with a new logo and graphics.

 In 2013, Bite teamed up with Mondo Media and YouTube to create Bite on Mondo, a program in which content creators pitched ideas for new shows.
 The pitches are funded through Mondo and use YouTube's popularity to decide whether or not they will be picked up.
 The winning pitches were broadcast on Bite on August 29, 2014.
 In October 2014, parent company Blue Ant Media, Mondo Media, and Corus Entertainment announced that Teletoon would air a new series featuring shorts from the program.
 It was expected to premiere in 2016 on Teletoon at Night, but instead premiered on September 4, 2015, as Night Sweats on Adult Swim.

-The HD feed was relaunched in 2014.
+The HD feed was launched in 2014.
 At the time, it was only available to Bell Aliant subscribers.

 Last Bite logo, 2013 to 2015.